-Many Drivers in Manitoba ask themselves, All season tires vs winter tires what do I need?.
+Many Drivers in Manitoba ask themselves, All season tires vs winter tires: what do I need?.
 “Do I need winter tires if I have all-season tires on my car?”
-The short answer is, possibly.
+The short answer is, probably.
 To understand what tires you’ll need, you must first understand the differences in winter tires vs all-season tires.
 Every driver’s needs are different depending on the weather and road conditions they encounter throughout the year.

-Winter/snow tires can easily be identified with a mountain and snowflake symbol on the sidewall.
-Stud less winter/snow tires typically have many slits in the tread acting as biting edges and a tread compound that stays pliable in cold temperatures.
-Stud able models offer good snow traction and can be studded to claw ice, though they can be noisy and leave scratch marks in driveways.
+Winter/snow tires can easily be identified with a mountain and Snowflake symbol on the sidewall.
+Stud-less winter/snow tires typically have many slits in the tread acting as biting edges and a tread compound that stays pliable in cold temperatures.
+Stud-able models offer good snow traction and can be studded to claw ice, though they can be noisy and leave scratch marks in driveways.
 For the added performance in extreme weather, winter grip comes with some concessions of potentially shorter tread wear and some compromise of handling and grip on cleared roads.

 Many vehicles are fitted with all-season tires when they leave the factory.
 Since they are built to provide a relatively quiet ride, good tread life and fuel economy, it’s no wonder why they are so popular.
-All-season tires offer versatile performance and are designed to perform in a variety of conditions including wet roads and light winter driving.
+All-season tires offer versatile performance and are designed to perform in a variety of conditions, including wet roads and light winter driving.
 All-season tires are designed to offer a combination of benefits from summer and winter tires.